Deployed Works Guide

 Document what matters

 Capture decisions, architecture, workflow steps, assumptions, known limitations, owners, access requirements and where files or systems live.
-Not every note needs to be long; it needs to be findable.

 Step 3